mocks-server/website/docs/releases/intro.md

 </summary>
 <div>

 All packages were migrated to a monorepo from release v2.6.3.
 Release notes of previous releases in the [mocks-server/main repository](https://github.com/mocks-server/main/releases) don't include details about changes in other packages.
-So, for details about previous releases of other packages, please refer to each package repository release notes history, which are maintained as publicly archived repositories.
+So, for details about previous releases of other packages, please refer to each package's CHANGELOG.md file or old repository release notes.
+Old repositories are maintained as publicly archived repositories in the [mocks-server Github project](https://github.com/mocks-server).

 </div>
 </details>